 Rawalpindi Punjab, Pakistan Travel Guide

-Rawalpindi features a Metro Bus system connecting it to Islamabad, and a network of local buses within the city.
+Rawalpindi features a Metro Bus system connecting it to Islamabad, and a system of local buses within the city.
 Trams are not available.
 The Subway Bus is a Bus Rapid Transit (BRT) system that operates on dedicated corridors.

 Connects Saddar (Rawalpindi) to Pakistan Secretariat (Islamabad).